Should you accelerate your mortgage payments—or invest?

 You’re not unlike many Canadians, Chantal.
 You have limited dollars chasing multiple priorities.
 Making the right choice boils down to prioritizing and projecting.
 If you prioritize your goals and project the likely outcomes, you can decide if the financial and lifestyle implications are in check if you make one choice over the other.

-Over the past 30 years, the 5-year posted fixed mortgage rate has averaged about 7%.
-Canadian stocks and bonds have both returned about 9% annually on average, while U.S. stocks have returned about 10%.
+Over the past 30 years, the five-year posted fixed mortgage rate has averaged about 6.4%.
+Canadian stocks have returned about 8.7% and bonds have returned about 5.5% annually on average, while U.S. stocks have returned about 9.9%.

 If you and your husband are going to invest instead of paying down your mortgage, I’d suggest you do what you can to make your mortgage interest tax-deductible, if it isn’t already.
 If it’s not, you can consider using your non-registered investments to pay down mortgage debt.
 If you then borrow to invest, the interest is generally tax-deductible.
 I’m always leery to borrow to invest, but you’re really already doing it if you have debt and investments at the same time.